sigasi/sigasi_insights/content/tech/using-autocomplete-templates-sigasi-2.md

 ![](/img/tech/templates_preferences_process.png)

-In a next post, [/tech/using-custom-templates-sigasi-2], I explain how to modify these templates to your custom needs.
+In a next post, [Using Custom Templates in Sigasi 2](/tech/using-custom-templates-sigasi-2), I explain how to modify these templates to your custom needs.